 Someone found the lines and I now have them:

-Credit to Prof. Prokopovicz, author of Did Lincoln Own Slaves? and Other Frequently Asked Questions about Abraham Lincoln
+Credit to Prof. Prokopovicz, author of Did Lincoln Own Slaves? and Other Frequently Asked Questions about Abraham Lincoln, for finding them:

 Act IV, scene ii.
 King Henry is talking with two soldiers (John Bates and Michael Williams) the night before Agincourt.
 They don't recognize him in the darkness.
 Henry points out that the king's cause is just.